Alexander Livingstone Bruce: The Chilembwe Uprising

 John Chilembwe was the pastor of an independent, African-led Baptist church that rejected control by European missionaries.
-Chilembwe sought social, economic and political advancement for Africans, and his frustration at their being denied an effective voice, and anger over African casualties in the First World War moved him from peaceful protest to a violent uprising in 1915.
+Chilembwe sought social, economic and political advancement for Africans, and his frustration at their being denied political or economic enfranchisement, as well as anger over African casualties in the First World War moved him to change his tactics from peaceful protest to violent resistance in 1915.
 At the time of the uprising, Alexander Livingstone Bruce was serving with the King's African Rifles and was based at Karonga, but he returned to the south of Nyasaland in its aftermath and took part in the later phases of its suppression.
+Chilembwe's mission was close to Magomero, and he provoked confrontation with the estate's owner and its manager by erecting churches and schools on estate land without their permission.

-Chilembwe's mission was close to Magomero, and he provoked confrontation with the estate's owner and its manager by erecting churches and schools on estate land without permission.
-Bruce, who thought that educated Africans had no place in colonial society whose African members should only be rural peasants.
-He opposed African education and recorded his personal dislike for Chilembwe as a potentially disruptive educated African.
-He considered Chilembwe's churches were centres for agitation, and that by building them on the estate, Chilembwe was making a claim to part of its land and threatening its profits.
-Bruce (who had absolute control over estate policy) ordered his manager, William Jervis Livingstone, to destroy the schools and churches that Chilembwe had built on the estate.
-As a result, it was Livingstone rather than Bruce that became the focus for Chilembwe's grievances, and he and two other of Bruce's European employees were killed in the 1915 Chilembwe uprising.
+Alexander Livingstone Bruce, as a director and major shareholder of A L Bruce Estates Ltd, was responsible for the company's operations in Nyasaland and its policies toward tenants.
+Livingstone could not have acted without Bruce's approval, and Bruce used Livingstone and other European employees to enforce his orders, tacitly approving of the often brutal methods they used to do this.
+Bruce also believed that educated Africans had no place in colonial society, whose African members should be restricted to the status of rural peasants.
+He opposed African education and noted, before the outbreak of the rebellion, his personal dislike for Chilembwe as a potentially disruptive educated African.
+He considered Chilembwe's churches as centres for agitation, and that by building them on the estates themselves, Chilembwe was making a claim to part of its land and threatening its profits.
+Bruce (who had absolute control over estate policy) ordered his manager, William Jervis Livingstone, to destroy the schools and churches that Chilembwe had built on his estate.
+As a result, it was Livingstone rather than Bruce that became the focus for Chilembwe's grievances, resulting in his being specifically targeted during the uprising.
 Alexander Livingstone Bruce, as a director and major shareholder of A L Bruce Estates Ltd, had complete charge of the company's operations in Nyasaland and its policies toward tenants.
-Livingstone could not have acted without Bruce's approval, and Bruce used Livingstone and other European employees to enforce his orders, tacitly approving of the often brutal methods they used to do this.